 I better mention two things at the outset.
 One, it’s totally fine for you to say things like “No way”, “Are you kidding me?” and “Oh, come on Nik!” as you’re making it.
 The recipe certainly has quite a few head-scratching moments.
+When it comes to MULLIGATWANY SOUP RECIPES, this one has so much flavour!
 More about that in a bit.

 Second thing, this recipe is included as part of our SOUPS AND STEWS collection on the website.
 Click HERE to see other soup options, we have lots.

 Ready to get started?
 Here’s the deal on MULLIGATAWNY SOUP:

 Don’t let the number of ingredients in this photo make you nervous.
 Yes, there are a number of different veggies, spices, liquids and secret flavour boosters, but not a single one is hard to find.
 You’ll be able to collect everything at your local supermarket or a favourite grocer.

 Our one suggestion, and we do say this often, is to use organic ingredients whenever possible, especially locally grown fruits and veggies.
 Doing so will bring this homemade soup’s overall flavour up a notch.
 Since we’re talking organic, look for organic chicken as well.
 Whether you use chicken thighs or breasts, you’ll love the flavour.